Pedestrian Attribute Recognition: A Survey: The Review of PAR Algorithms

 On the basis of the maximum probability, the authors propose a new loss function (named exponential loss function) to measure the appropriateness of the attention heat map which can be written as:

-where $P^M_{ij}$ is the maximum probability for image $i$ and attribute $j$. $\alpha$ and $\beta$ are hyper-parameters and $\mu = 1/H^2$ is the mean value of the probability map. $H \times H$ is the size of attention (and probability) map.
-For the training of the network, the authors first pre-training the CAM network only by minimizing classification loss; then, they adopt joint loss functions to fine-tuning the whole network.
+where $P^M_{ij}$ is the maximum probability for image $i$ and attribute $j$. $\alpha$ and $\beta$ are hyper-parameters and $\mu = 1/H^2$ is the mean value of the probability map. $H \times H$ is the size of the attention (and probability) map.
+For the training of the network, the authors first pre-training the CAM network only by minimizing classification loss; then, they adopt joint loss functions to fine-tune the whole network.

-\textbf{Summary:} Visual attention mechanism has been introduced in pedestrian attribute recognition, but the existing works are still limited.
-How to design new attention models or directly borrow from other domains is still needed to be explored in this area.
+\textbf{Summary:} The Visual attention mechanism has been introduced in pedestrian attribute recognition, but the existing works are still limited.
+How to design new attention models or directly borrow from other domains still needs to be explored in this area.